The documentation is live and interactive powered by the KLIPSE plugin:

 ]

-takes about the same time as the direct call to JST.permutations
+memo takes about the same time as the direct call to JST.permutations.

 But subsequent calls are very fast.